First Capital Export /

 Founding Partner

-Export: a gamble worth taking
+Exporting: a gamble worth taking

-How to overcome the obstacles to internationalization?
+How to overcome obstacles to exporting?

 Charles-Antoine Eliard